Student Life Counseling

 Kevin Swaim MA,NCC,LMFT,LCSW,LMHC,

 No-cost, professional, confidential counseling for Wabash College students and their dependents.
 Consultation for student organizations and student leaders.
 Consultants to faculty and staff on services, safety issues, and student's needs.

-We'll even see a student anonymously the first appointment; to assess, educated them on their options and make referrals when appropriate.
+We'll even see a student/student dependent anonymously the first appointment, to assess, educated them on their options and make referrals when appropriate.

 Open office hours - Monday through Thursday 11am-1pm.
 When students, faculty, or staff can contact the counselors in the office or on campus.

 Regular counseling appointments are arranged with the counselors, outside Open Office Hours

 For students and their dependents to get objective, professional assistance for a broad range of issues.
 To help them manage the stress of college life and to promote healthy and effective life choices.

 Your contact with the Counseling Center is confidential between you and the counselor to the fullest extent of the law (FERPA).
 Some examples when information has to be released include when there is an imminent danger to someone or a report of current abuse of a child or elder.

 Some reasons Wabash students come to the Counseling Center: